yuqihu1103/SmokeFreeHero/README.md

 **Project Objectives:**

 The SmokeFreeHero is an iOS app dedicated to supporting quitting smoke.
 It provides functionalities such as tracking users’ smoke-free time, calculating associated financial and health benefits, and engaging in a community forum for mutual support and discussion with fellow smoke-quitters.
-Users can
+Users will be created and authenticated with Firebase Authentication for security of personal information.
+Users record the number of cigarettes (or equivalent) and the amount of money they spend on smoking every day.
+Then, user can simply tap start when they quit smoking.
+The app will record how long they have been smoke-free, how many cigarettes are not smoked and how much money were saved.
+They can also share their thoughts and feelings with other users on the built-in forum.

 **Technologies:**